CSS-Electronics/canedge-grafana-backend/README.md

 You should now see the sample data visualized in Grafana.

-If you aim to work with CANedge2 data from AWS S3, go to step 2 - otherwise go to step 3.
+**Next:** If you aim to work with CANedge2 data from AWS S3, go to step 2 - otherwise go to step 3.

 ----